How often have you sat through a PD or INSET session thinking, “this is all very interesting, but what does it mean for me, where do I go next?”

 Crucially, we need to use language and examples that teachers will understand, rather than talking about facilitating communications, show teachers how to manage homework online and send messages to classes and parents.
 Teachers are more likely to adopt something if they can visualise how it will fit into their current work practices and, even more importantly work efficiently for them.

 Finally, consider your audience.
-Teachers are more likely to engage if there is an obvious relevance to their students, so don’t start talking about GCSE and A Level revision if you’re working with Key Stage 2 teachers.
+Teachers are more likely to engage if there is an obvious relevance to their students, i.e. if you're in the UK don’t start talking about GCSE and A Level revision if you’re working with Key Stage 2 teachers.
 Nothing alienates a group of teachers more than not understanding their particular needs, and they can be very different at each stage in education.
 We need to talk to the teachers, not talk to the script!

-Teaching is an activity not just a concept and to get the very best out of INSET we need to show teachers how to implement ideas in a practical way.
+Teaching is an activity not just a concept and to get the very best out of PD or INSET we need to show teachers how to implement ideas in a practical way.